coder/coder/docs/templates.md

 # Templates

 Coder admins manage *templates* to define the infrastructure behind workspaces.
-A Coder deployment can have templates for different workloads.
+A Coder deployment can have multiple templates for different workloads, such as "frontend development," "windows development," etc.

 ## Managing templates